neutrons/inspired/README.md

    Press Ctrl+S to save and Ctrl+X to exit (if using nano).
 This folder will now be automatically mounted when you run the VM on this computer.

+7. Update the code/model to the newest version by running:

+   `cd /home/inspired/inspired`

+   `git pull`

+     This step is important as the VM may not contain the newest version of INSPIRED.
+It is also recommended that you run this regularly to ensure you get the latest bug fixes.
+The database as the predictor model are not updated in this way.
+They will be updated on Zenodo when new versions are available and they can be obtained in the VM by following Step 4 in Option 2.

-7. Go to the shared folder (create a subfolder if needed) and run:
+9. Go to the shared folder (create a subfolder if needed) and run:

    `inspired`

-Note: If the VM is properly configured to have an internet connection, future updates can be done by: `cd /home/inspired/inspired` and `git pull` for the code.
-The latest database and model can be downloaded following Step 4 in Option 2.
-The VM desktop resolution can be changed at "Preferences->LXQt Settings->Monitor settings" within the VM.
+Note: The VM desktop resolution can be changed at "Preferences->LXQt Settings->Monitor settings" within the VM.
 The VM window size can be changed on the VirtualBox menu (under View).

    ![image](https://github.com/cyqjh/inspired/assets/105002220/89609ffa-38a4-41b4-82eb-dde7f7ddcfe0)